 At night, get a ticket to a show at the Playhouse Theater and strap in for a night of classic Western tales.
 The Playhouse Theater is a local, family-owned theater complete with a full saloon and restaurant.
 It’s dinner and a show.
 They also put on the “shootout” every evening on the Town Square — a reenactment of the kind of thing you’d see in a Western film, based on true events.
 Or treat yourself to a night of comedy with the Laff Staff, Jackson’s local improv comedy troupe.

-Fun fact: Art is largely responsible for the creation and protection of our treasured national parks.
+There's a long history of art and conservation working in tandem.
+In fact, art is largely responsible for the creation and protection of our treasured national parks.
 The story goes that a painting by Thomas Moran of the Grand Canyon in Yellowstone helped inspire President Ulysses S. Grant to sign the Yellowstone National Park Protection Act into law in 1872.
 It’s not hard to imagine feeling inspired by these landscapes.
 Create some art of your own or share a piece of Jackson Hole art that resonates with you to help people understand what it means to live by The Wild Rules.

 That legacy lives on all around Jackson Hole, especially at the National Museum of Wildlife Art.
 The world-renowned museum showcases some of the best artistic representations of nature from around the globe.
 A trip through the museum is an education in itself, but the museum also hosts events and educational experience to really help visitors feel connected to nature.